DesignInTheBlack/Elevate/README.md

    TailwindCSS provides immense flexibility but lacks mechanisms to **enforce design system constraints**.
 Developers can easily introduce arbitrary values (e.g., `px-3.5`, `text-[14px]`), leading to **inconsistent styling** and design drift.

 - **Elevate’s Innovation:**
    Elevate CSS enforces strict adherence to **immutable design tokens** for properties like color, spacing, and typography.
 By validating styles **at build time**, it ensures that every property and modifier aligns with the design system, eliminating guesswork and inconsistencies.
+Decisions made are **considered** decisions and accesible to everyone.

 **Key Differentiator:**
 Elevate turns your design tokens into **enforceable rules**, not optional guidelines, ensuring design consistency across projects.